The design idea combines

 - The bearing point is almost on the same plane as the record, so the tonearm shall be immune to warp wow effects.

-The SAMBUCO counterweight is designed to add inertia in the horizontal plane.
+The SAMBUCO counterweight adds more inertia in the horizontal plane.

 The SAMBUCO antiskating solution